pranjal6314/LUGANODES/README.md

 ### User Dashboard:

 - Creation of an interactive and personalized user dashboard.
-- Display of user-specific information, such as profile details, account settings, and preferences.
+- Display user-specific information, such as profile details, account settings, and preferences.
 - Options for users to manage their account information and update settings.

 ### Account Recovery Mechanism: